Foreleg of ox: Rosetta Stone

 Though the Foreleg of ox hieroglyph is not used in the Rosetta Stone directly, the strength (khepesh) of the scimitar is.
-In line R-6: "... and a statue of the god of the city, giving to him [pharaoh Ptolemy V] a 'sword royal' (khepesh nesu) of victory"; the word khepesh uses the scimitar hieroglyph as the determinative.
+In line R-6: "... and a statue of the god Osiris of the city Alexandria, giving to him, pharaoh Ptolemy V, a 'royal sword' (khepesh nesu) of victory"; the word khepesh uses the scimitar hieroglyph as the determinative.
 The quote is part of the ten rewards to be given to Pharaoh Ptolemy V in the Rosetta Stone.